swcarpentry/r-novice-inflammation/episodes/13-supp-data-structures.md

 ---
 title: "Data Types and Structures"
+keypoints:
+- R's basic data types are character, numeric, integer, complex, and logical.
+- R's basic data structures include the vector, list, matrix, data frame, and factors.
+- Objects may have attributes, such as name, dimension, and class.
+objectives:
+- Expose learners to the different data types in R.
+- Learn how to create vectors of different types.
+- Be able to check the type of vector.
+- Learn about missing data and other special values.
+- Getting familiar with the different data structures (lists, matrices, data frames).
+questions:
+- What are the different data types in R?
+- What are the different data structures in R?
+- How do I access data within the various data structures?
 teaching: 45
 exercises: 0
-questions:
-- "What are the different data types in R?"
-- "What are the different data structures in R?"
-- "How do I access data within the various data structures?"
-objectives:
-- "Expose learners to the different data types in R."
-- "Learn how to create vectors of different types."
-- "Be able to check the type of vector."
-- "Learn about missing data and other special values."
-- "Getting familiar with the different data structures (lists, matrices, data frames)."
-keypoints:
-- "R's basic data types are character, numeric, integer, complex, and logical."
-- "R's basic data structures include the vector, list, matrix, data frame, and factors."
-- "Objects may have attributes, such as name, dimension, and class."
 ---